Skip to content

 6. Contact Form 7

-Hey, I won’t lie to you here, even though I started this post questioning Contact Form 7’s position on the market, the fact is that it’s still one of the top solutions out there, and I just have to include it on this list too.
+Hey, I won’t lie to you here, even though I started this post questioning Contact Form 7’s position on the market, the fact is that it’s still one of the top contact form plugins out there, and I just have to include it on this list too.

 Contact Form 7 gives you access to an additional section in the WordPress dashboard called Contact.
 There, you can create new forms and adjust the existing ones.